keatonmurray/headless-payments/README.md

 1. **Requirements**
     - WordPress 6.x+
-    - WooCommerce (optional, if you're using it as the eCommerce backend)
+    - WooCommerce (optional, unless you're using it as the eCommerce backend)
     - PHP 7.4+
     - A headless frontend (React, Next.js, Vue, etc.)
     - Composer (for local development)